Ohio Court Records

 Are all Traffic Violations handled the same way in Ohio?

 While the fines and penalties differ for Ohio traffic violations and infractions, which are indicated on the ticket, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
-So, while the penalties associated with not wearing a seatbelt will most likely be less than the penalties for a DWI (Driving While Intoxicated), the process for responding to both citations and the subsequent processes will be the same.
+So, while the penalties associated with not wearing a seatbelt will most likely be less than those for a DWI (Driving While Intoxicated) or felony overspeeding in Ohio, the process for responding to both citations and the subsequent processes will be the same.

 Can Ohio Traffic Records be sealed or expunged?